eigenfoo/old-eigenfoo.github.io/_posts/2018-06-19-bayesian-modelling-cookbook.md

 - If your hierarchy is too tall, you can truncate it by introducing a deterministic function of your parameters somewhere (this usually turns out to just be a sum).
-For example, instead of modeling your observations are drawn from a 4-level hierarchy, maybe your observations can be modeled as the sum of three parameters, where these parameters are drawn from a 3-level hierarchy.
+For example, instead of modelling your observations are drawn from a 4-level hierarchy, maybe your observations can be modeled as the sum of three parameters, where these parameters are drawn from a 3-level hierarchy.